 Pst: Haven’t applied to volunteer in Africa?
 Come fill out an application!

 The ILP Program in Uganda is pretty unique and special in a few ways.
 Like our other Exchange and Humanitarian programs around the world, you’ll be helping children learn English which will greatly impact their future.

 But in Uganda, that impact is a little more direct, because of the way to education system is set up.
-Also because of where you'll be teaching, volunteers will have the chance to help provide clean water for their neighborhood, thanks to man named Eddie.

 While English is one of the main languages spoken in Uganda, it’s really there to unify the 100+ local languages that are spoken between friends and family, and at home.
 English is used to conduct official meetings, business transactions, political meetings, and all areas of public school, but the kids ILP teachers will be teaching typically aren’t speaking English at home.
 When they start school, they are sitting through classes and taking tests held in English, a language they don’t understand yet.